Zero3K/xsupplicant/xsupplicant-build/windows/installer/README.txt

 This directory contains the files that are needed to create the installer used by XSupplicant.
-Note that you will need to provide your own versions of the QT files, since the ones used in the official releases are licensed to the XSupplicant developers.
+Note that you will need to provide your own versions of the Qt files, since the ones used in the official releases are licensed to the XSupplicant developers.

 NOTE: In order to use this installer data you currently need to have it in a directory at the same level as the xsupplicant and ui